 - Make sure that the semi-trailer you are about to use is the appropriate type and can guarantee the absolute safety of your products during transit.
 It should hold the shipment securely in place and at the same time ensure to maintain its quality.

-- Double-check your list and overall weight of the goods.
+- Double-check your list and the overall weight of the goods.
 Make sure that each bushel of corn meets the allotted weight and is in a good condition.

 - Examine the technical aspects of the vehicle and ask the necessary questions that you deem essential for a better and efficient transaction.
 Give specific instructions if needed.